 If staff feel that a student is considerably more successful typing rather than handwriting work a cause for concern sheet will be sent to the SENDCo.
 The student will be given a short test to confirm they are considerably better with a computer.
 The student will then be able to use computers within school when completing coursework or extended pieces of writing.
 Teachers of these identified students will be able to request a laptop for use in exams.

 External Support Services

 The school will liaise with outside agencies as required for each student.
-The agencies who are frequently involved with the school will meet once every 2 weeks for a Multi-Agency meeting.
 Relevant students will be discussed and action plans agreed.
 Parental consent will be sought to discuss individual students.

 Assessment/Monitoring